 Tyler and Chloe don’t really get along with each other and have a tendency to argue and insult each other.
 It could be just normal friction between two teenage siblings.
 But conversations in the movie later reveal that Chloe is in a fragile mental state.

 Part of it has to do with her grieving over the death of her best friend Nadia, who died in her sleep.
-It’s implied that her death was drug-related because Tyler insensitively calls Nadia a “druggie” in one of his arguments with Chloe.
+It’s implied that her death was drug-related because Tyler insensitively calls Nadia a “drug addict” in one of his arguments with Chloe.
 Nadia’s death was recent and happened not long after another death of a teenage girl in the community, who died in a similar way.

 At first, the ghost seems to observe the family and doesn’t want its presence to be known.
 But then, the ghost makes its presence known to Chloe.
 In one incident, while Chloe is taking a shower in the bathroom next to her bedroom, the ghost moves some books from Chloe’s bed to a dresser in the same room.
 When Chloe gets out of the shower, she immediately notices that the books were moved.